Ramyagummi16/Music_Store_Analysis/README.md

      ORDER BY milliseconds DESC:

 9Q: Find how much amount spent by each customer on top selling artists?
 Write a query to return customer name, artist name and total spent?
---Create a CTE to find top selling artist
---Create a CTE to find top selling artist
-	with top_selling_artist AS(
+    --Create a CTE to find top selling artist with top_selling_artist AS(
 		SELECT ar.artist_id as artist_id, ar.name as artist_name, sum(il.unit_price*il.quantity) as total_spent
 		FROM invoice_line il
 		JOIN track t ON t.track_id = il.track_id